Table of contents

 ⏳ Too much dopamine reduces productivity

-The threshold between what I enjoy doing and what I normally procrastinate on was about average for me.
+The threshold between what I enjoy doing and what I usually procrastinate on was about average.
 However, I've recently raised my dopamine expectations.
-The gap between what I generally procrastinate on and my average dopamine level was growing and growing.
+The gap between what I generally procrastinate on and my average dopamine grew.

 It's no surprise that I procrastinated on doing (before) minor things.
-The obstacle was simply too large.
+The obstacle was too large.

 When I step outside of my comfort zone, I learn more in one day than I would in two regular weeks.